awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 1. Create an environment and send a pull request to the repository for review and approval\.

-   The next examples shows a YAML formatted spec file that defines values for two inputs, based on the environment template schema file\.
+   The next examples shows a YAML formatted spec file that defines the values for two inputs based on the environment template schema file\.
 You can use the `get-environment-template-minor-version` command to view the environment template schema\.

    Spec: